hpatel335/differential_dynamic_programming/README.md

 ## DDP Implimentation
 The steps needed to derive the Differential Dynamic Programming scheme are detailed in this [source](https://ieeexplore.ieee.org/document/5530971).

 This section details the implementation of the DDP scheme derived in the previous section.
 DDP will be applied to an inverted pendulum, and a cart pole system.
-In general each implementation will utilize the  pseudocode detailed in Table \ref{tab:pseudocode}.
+In general each implementation will utilize the  pseudocode detailed in the table below:

 | Steps | Description |
 | ----- | ----------- |